elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/while-for-loop.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> It does not stop the whole loop.
-Instead, it stops the current iteration and forces the loop to start a new one if a specific condition exists.</div><br />
+  <div><strong>Interview Response:</strong> It does not stop the whole loop; instead, it stops the current iteration and forces the loop to start a new one if a specific condition exists.</div><br />
-  <div><strong>Technical Response:</strong> The continue directive is a “lighter version” of break.
-It does not stop the whole loop.
-Instead, it stops the current iteration and forces the loop to start a new one (if the condition allows).<br /><br />
+  <div><strong>Technical Response:</strong> The continue directive is a "lighter version" of the break statement.
+It does not stop the whole loop; instead, it stops the current iteration and forces the loop to start a new one (if the condition allows).<br /><br />
   </div><br />
   <div><strong className="codeExample">Code Example:</strong> The Loop uses the continue statement to output odd values.<br /><br />